BOJ gives up hitting inflation goal during Kuroda's term

 The Bank of Japan acknowledged Tuesday that it will fail to achieve its 2 percent inflation goal during Governor Haruhiko Kuroda's term through April 2018, a major setback to Prime Minister Shinzo Abe's "Abenomics" policy mix designed to beat prolonged deflation.

-The central bank, however, left its monetary policy unchanged, with Kuroda saying Japan's economic situation is not much different from late September, when the last Policy Board meeting was held.
+The central bank decided by a 7-2 majority vote, however, to leave its monetary policy unchanged, with Kuroda reiterating Japan's economic situation is little changed from late September when the last policy board meeting was held.

-The BOJ, which had already pushed back the time frame for attaining its inflation target four times since Kuroda took office in 2013, extended it again to sometime in or after fiscal 2018, ending March 2019, from sometime in fiscal 2017.
+The BOJ's drastic monetary easing is one of the three pillars of Abenomics, along with fiscal expansion and structural reforms.
+Abe and Kuroda have pledged to work together to revive Japan's sagging economy by wiping out the negative effects of falling prices, such as lower corporate profits.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.